Mikko-Finell/mad-ca/internal/sims/ecology/roadmap.md

 * Latest tuning lowered the noise gate to τ≈0.35–0.45 with a smoothstep blend, enforces solid cores, and widens the morphology closing radius to 2px to plug noise pinholes.
 * HUD now surfaces wind noise and speed controls so storm drift can be dialed in live during tuning sessions.
 * HUD renders a wind vector overlay to visualize current drift averages for active storm regions.
+* HUD parameter buttons now auto-scale their step sizes, present chance values as 0–100%, and no longer clamp tuning ranges with arbitrary ceilings.

 **Exit Criteria**